-2018 Biennial Report
+2020 Biennial Report

 Provided pursuant to Neb.
-Rev. Stat. § 85-1412 (12)
+Rev. Stat. § 85-1412 (9)

-In 1990, Nebraskans saw a need for an independent entity to coordinate the state's public higher education institutions from a statewide - rather than an institutional - perspective.
+In 1990, Nebraskans saw a need for an independent entity to coordinate the state's public higher education institutions from a statewide - rather than an institutional perspective.
 To accomplish this, voters amended the state Constitution, creating the Coordinating Commission for Postsecondary Education [Article VIII-14].
 The Coordinating Commission is an independent agency with a governing board of Commissioners who are appointed by the Governor and confirmed by the Legislature.
-There are nine full-time employees and one part-time employee on the Commission's staff, making it one of the smallest agencies of its kind in the country.
+There are nine employees on the Commission's staff, making it one of the smallest agencies of its kind in the country.

-The 2018 Biennial Report provides an overview of the Coordinating Commission's accomplishments during 2017 and 2018.
+The 2020 Biennial Report provides an overview of the Coordinating Commission's accomplishments during 2019 and 2020.